belangeo/pyo/trunk/doc/PyoObject/Fader.rst

     Parent class : :class:`PyoObject`

-    Generate an amplitude envelope between 0 and 1 with control on fade times and duration.
+    Generate an amplitude envelope between 0 and 1 with control on fade times and total duration of the envelope.

-    The play() method starts the envelope and is not called at the object creation.
+    The play() method starts the envelope and is not called at the object creation time.

     :param fadein: float or :class:`PyoObject`, optional

     Rising time of the envelope in seconds.
-Default to 0.01.
+Defaults to 0.01.

     :param fadeout: float or :class:`PyoObject`, optional

     Falling time of the envelope in seconds.
-Default to 0.1.
+Defaults to 0.1.

     :param dur: float or :class:`PyoObject`, optional

     Total duration of the envelope.
-Default to 0, which mean wait for the stop() method to start the fadeout.
+Defaults to 0, which means wait for the stop() method to start the fadeout.

 .. method:: Fader.play()

-    Start processing without sending samples to output and trigger the envelope.
+    Start processing without sending samples to the output.
+Triggers the envelope.

 .. method:: Fader.stop()

-    Stop processing and trigger the envelope fadeout if `dur` is set to 0.
+    Stop processing.
+Triggers the envelope's fadeout if `dur` is set to 0.

 .. method:: Fader.setFadein(x)